Skip to main content

 See exactly how much you take home on every Flipkart sale

-Where most free Flipkart calculators stop at "settlement", this one goes further: it shows the **effective commission rate**, the **GST on fees** as a separate line, the **TCS at the current 0.5% rate** (most calculators still show the old 1% from before July 2024), and a **blended collection fee** based on your real COD-vs-prepaid split.
-It surfaces warnings when you're selling at a loss, when your margin is dangerously thin, when the COD share is unhealthy, and when a low-price SKU is structurally unprofitable on Flipkart.
+What free Flipkart calculators miss.
+The effective commission rate, GST on fees as a separate line, TCS at the current 0.5% (most calculators still show the stale 1% from before July 2024), and a blended collection fee from your real COD-vs-prepaid split.
+Warnings fire when you're at a loss, when margin is dangerously thin, when COD share is unhealthy, or when a low-price SKU is structurally unprofitable.

-All rates live in a centrally-versioned data file (`flipkart.json`, last verified 2026-05-28) — Flipkart updates fees several times a year, and this is the only Flipkart fee calculator I know of that publishes its rate source publicly.
-Use it to price new SKUs, decide whether a category is profitable to launch on Flipkart, compare Flipkart against Amazon for the same product, or audit a settlement statement that looks off.
+Rates verified and sourced.
+All rates live in a versioned file (`flipkart.json`, last verified 2026-07-04) — Flipkart updates fees several times a year, and this is the only Flipkart fee calculator that publishes its rate source openly.
+Use it to price new SKUs, compare Flipkart against Amazon, or audit a settlement that looks off.

 How it works